-This is the best hard side luggage to take on your next trip.
-All of these suitcases range in price from low to mid-range and remain under $400.
-If you’ve already determined that you want hard side luggage, we share ten of our favorite models for any budget.
-We cover the basics and share models from several of the most popular luggage brands on the market for hard side luggage.
+This is the best hard-side luggage to take on your next trip.
+These suitcases range in price from low to mid-range and remain under $400.
+If you’ve already determined you want hard-side luggage, we share ten of our favorite models for any budget.
+We cover the basics and share models from several of the most popular luggage brands for hard-side luggage.

 The Best Hardside Luggage

-For the majority of the hard side luggage, I’ve selected the sizes and weights of the mid-sized luggage.
-I find that at the times the largest versions at 29″ are too much for airline restrictions, as they can often weigh 15 lbs.
-Then with all that additional space, it’s easy to pack a bag that weighs in excess of 60 lbs or 28 kgs well over most airlines allowances.
+For most of the hard-side luggage, I’ve selected the sizes and weights of the mid-sized luggage.
+The largest versions at 29″ are too much for airline restrictions, as they can often weigh 15 lbs.
+Then, with all that additional space, it’s easy to pack a bag that weighs over 60 lbs or 28 kg, well over most airlines’ allowances.

 Away — The Large

-Away has managed to design a lightweight and sleek bag that feels modern yet robust.
+Away has designed a lightweight and sleek bag that feels modern yet robust.
 It even comes with a lifetime guarantee that we believe will last.
 Like the rest of the luggage on this list, they use a polycarbonate shell that should stand up to most airfare and the rigors of travel.
-The exterior uses a textured shell to avoid scratches, has a sturdy telescopic handle and a TSA approved lock.
-It comes in 9 attractive colors so you’ll find your own unique
+The exterior uses a textured shell to avoid scratches has a sturdy telescopic handle and a TSA-approved lock.
+It comes in 9 attractive colors, so you’ll find your own unique

 The bag falls into a mid-level bag with luxury touches such as leather embellishment, leather luggage tag, compression system, multiple zippered compartments, and a hidden laundry bag.
-A laundry bag that detaches and unfolds when needed is one of our favorite features as it keeps dirty and clean clothes separated.
+A laundry bag that detaches and unfolds when needed is one of our favorite features as it separates dirty and clean clothes.
 (Laundry bags are one of our favorite packing hacks)

 eBags — EXO 2.0 Hardside Spinner

-The EXO has been one of our daily drivers, and we’ve taken it on close to 100 flights, and it’s still in fantastic shape.
-We’re not sure why eBags doesn’t make more lists with their self designed luggage that comes with a lifetime guarantee.
+The EXO has been one of our daily drivers; we’ve taken it on nearly 100 flights.
+It’s still in fantastic shape.
+We’re not sure why eBags doesn’t make more lists with their self-designed luggage that comes with a lifetime guarantee.

-Exo 2.0 Hardside Spinner features a 100% polycarbonate shell and diamond finish that holds up well against scratches and blemishes.
-Four double wheels are reinforced and roll smoothly on uneven surfaces and are build to last.
-A side handle is robust and comfortable while the TSA Approved lock protects valuables.
+Exo 2.0 Hardside Spinner features a 100% polycarbonate shell and diamond finish that protects against scratches and blemishes.
+Four double wheels are reinforced and roll smoothly on uneven surfaces, and are built to last.
+A side handle is robust and comfortable, while the TSA-approved lock protects valuables.

-Interior features a divided nylon mesh lining and clothes strap to keep things organized.
+The interior features a divided nylon mesh lining and a clothes strap to keep things organized.
 We recommend picking up the complimentary eBags packing cubes.
 It comes in four attractive color options and three luggage sizes.
-The sizes range from a carry on to a 29″ luggage.
-If I had to ding the bag it is the lack of style; however, you do receive tremendous value for a bag that performs well.
+The sizes range from a carry-on to a 29″ luggage.
+If I had to ding the bag, it is the lack of style; however, you do receive tremendous value for a bag that performs well.

 Samsonite — Winfield 2

-Winfield has become a staple in the Samsonite line, and one of their best selling products.
-Winfield 2 delivers good looks with an excellent range of features in a polycarbonate case.
+Winfield has become a staple in the Samsonite line, and one of their best-selling products.
+Winfield 2 delivers good looks in a polycarbonate case with an excellent range of features.

-The majority of hard side luggage is transitioning to polycarbonate exteriors as it effectively absorbs impact and can pop back into its original state.
-Samsonite offers the Winfield in darker colors with a brushed texture designed to hide the inevitable dings and scratches that come with air travel.
-Other exterior features include a robust telescopic handle, comfortable rubber side handle, and a TSA Approved lock.
-When it comes to the wheels, they work on smooth surfaces, but leave a lot to be desired on rough or uneven surfaces.
+Other exterior features include a robust telescopic handle, a comfortable rubber side handle, and a TSA-approved lock.
+When it comes to the wheels, they work on smooth surfaces but leave a lot to be desired on rough or uneven surfaces.
 It is not great for city travel or public transport.

 Amazonbasics — Hardside Spinner Suitcase

-If you’re looking to save some money for your travels, then the Amazonbasics delivers one of the cheapest pieces of luggage on this list.
-The Hardside Spinner Suitcase delivers a hard side suitcase for those on a budget.
+If you’re looking to save some money for your travels, then Amazonbasics delivers one of the cheapest pieces of luggage on this list.
+The Hardside Spinner Suitcase delivers a hard-side suitcase for those on a budget.

-It may be cheap luggage, but it still comes with some attractive features you can find in much higher priced pieces of luggage.
+It may be cheap luggage, but it still comes with some attractive features you can find in much higher-priced pieces of luggage.
 The exterior is a hard case with decent wheels and a reasonably robust handle.
 The luggage has a polyester expandable interior with plenty of room for your clothes.
-A zippered divider with three pockets helps with organization of your checked baggage.
+A zippered divider with three pockets helps organize your checked baggage.

 Delsey — Helium Aero

-This suitcase from Delsey is a 100% polycarbonate and has terrific features from on the top bag companies, Delsey.
-We own several bags from Delsey love them for their quality and style.
+This suitcase from Delsey is 100% polycarbonate with terrific features from one of the top bag companies, Delsey.
+We own several bags from Delsey and love them for their quality and style.

-Helium Aero is one of Delsey’s most popular checked luggage choices due to its price point with a tough shell and a high-gloss finish in a selection of colors.
+Helium Aero is one of Delsey’s most popular checked luggage choices due to its price point with a tough shell and a high-gloss finish in various colors.
 The four wheels are substantial and roll with ease on most surfaces.
-An aluminum handle with an ergonomic grip and multiple levels feel comfortable in your hand.
-On the exterior are essential features like a TSA approved lock, expandable side zip, and rubber side handle.
+An aluminum handle with an ergonomic grip and multiple levels feels comfortable.
+On the exterior are essential features like a TSA-approved lock, expandable side zip, and rubber side handle.

-As a clamshell, the zippered divider keeps your items inside organized and elastic straps work well to keep packing cubes in place.
+As a clamshell, the zippered divider keeps your items inside organized, and elastic straps works well to keep packing cubes in place.
 The Helium comes in nine colors and three sizes that range from carry-on to a large checked bag.
-On top of all this Delsey delivers a ten-year warranty on all of their products at a reasonable price.
+On top of all this Delsey, delivers a ten-year warranty on all of their products at a reasonable price.